humanmade/altis-enhanced-search/docs/elasticsearch-specifications.md

 ## Supported Versions

-The following versions of Elasticsearch are supported:

-- 7.10
-- 6.8
-- 6.3
+Altis supports Elasticsearch version 7.10

 We recommended using the most up-to-date version wherever possible, as new versions come with significant performance improvements as well as additional capabilities.